mingwen1989/javascript_githubapi/README.md

 * In your terminal run **npm install, bower install, gulp build, and gulp serve**
 * A local web server should automatically open in your browser with the website loaded if you have a browser open

+## API Key Setup Requirements

+* Create a file in the top level of your project directory called .env file to hold your API key.
+Paste your API key in your .env file that you just created and store it in an exported property named apiKey.
+* Here's an .env (hidden file) file example: exports.apiKey = "YOUR-API-KEY-GOES-HERE";
+* Make sure to add the following to your .js file using the API key: var apiKey = require('./../.env').apiKey;

 ## Future Improvements